 On March 20, 2017, the Lakeland Police Department along with the help of community donors, erected a permanent monument as a tribute to Lakeland's fallen officers who paid the ultimate price while serving the citizens of Lakeland.
 The Memorial is a beautiful site that honors Lakeland's fallen officers: Patrolman William Barnett, Patrolman Thomas Nicholson, Officer Eugene DeBerry, Officer Cushman, Officer Arnulfo Crispin, Officer Kenneth Foley, and Officer Paul Dunn.
-Officer Foley's and Officer Dunn's memorial plaques will be added later in the year.

 Constructed at the entrance of the station, the centerpiece features a life-size bronze Honor Guard sculpture atop a granite backdrop watching over the names of the fallen officers.
 Attached to the granite are seven glass plaques, each etched with a fallen officer's name and photo.
 Also featured is a large glass badge, illuminated with LED lights, to serve as a reminder of those still serving.
 The foundation of the site is lined with personalized engraved bricks which were sold to help fund the project.
 The innermost circle features a brick for each of the fallen officers while the surrounding ring of bricks are all current or former members of the Lakeland Police Department.

 The construction of the memorial took almost one year to complete and was expedited by a gracious donation of one million dollars from an anonymous donor.
 This donation along with continued fundraising efforts will ensure the perpetual care of the sacred site.